Food Service Director Laurie Cutcliffe

-Good nutrition plays an important part in the development and success of our students.
+Food nutrition plays an important part in the development and success of our students.
 York Food Service Department is committed to that goal by promoting healthy eating habits for lifelong nutrition.
-Our meals and ala carte items meet federal requirements and give students access to a variety of affordable and appealing foods.
+This year, new federal sodium restrictions have gone into place.
+Our meals will continue to meet federal requirements and give students access to a variety of affordable and appealing foods.
 We are proud to serve locally produced milk and yogurt daily.
-We are also making every effort to serve New York State grown fruits and vegetables with our meals.
-This school year we are experiencing supply chain issues so there are times that the menu may have to change last minute.
-I hope this will be resolved as the school year goes on.
+We are also making every effort to serve New York State grown fruits and vegetables with our meals as well as sourcing out to local meat suppliers.
+We are still experiencing some supply chain issues so there are times that the menu may have to change.

-My School Bucks is available to deposit money directly to your child’s school meal account and view balance/purchase information.
+My School Bucks is available to deposit money directly to your child’s school meal account for a la carte items and view balance/purchase information.
 Information is available on the link.

-For information regarding meal modification, please contact Laurie Cutcliffe, Food Service Director at 585-243-1730 or lacutcliffe@yorkcsd.org.
+If there are any questions regarding meal service, please contact Laurie Cutcliffe, York Central School Food Service Director, at (585) 243-1730 ext.
+2152 or email lacutcliffe@yorkcsd.org.

 Nondiscrimination Statement: This explains what to do if you believe you have been treated unfairly.